AJV009/AJV009/readme.md

 ## AI & Security Enthusiast!
 Jack of all trades! 😄😄
 ### ⚡ Fun fact: I can do anything!
 Even you can, because its in your brain what you want to do!

-### My Toolbox! 😎
-(Its kind of filled with a ton of technolgoies!
-I like exploring every new technoglogy in the feild of AI and Security.
-I love Computers!) <br>
-So I dont wanna name everything here except for some that am right now focusing on -
-- Python
-- Scikit-Learn
-- PyTorch
-- Burp Suit
-- CodeQL

 ### 🔭 I’m currently working on a Yolo5 model for some fun object recognition.
 ### 🌱 I’m currently learning PyTorch for a Devpost hackathon and Burp Suit & CodeQL for Security Analysis.
 ### 💬 Ask me about "Anything".
 If you are new to the world of Computer Science am here to help your grow!
 Join in my one of the biggest FB Developer Group -> https://www.facebook.com/groups/DevCPune